CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/overview/data-access.md

  updating the database with new files as they are available).

-In order to facilitate the insertion of data into an SQLite database with an approprate schema, we provide a script ([tools/bgpstream_sqlite_mgmt.py](https://github.com/CAIDA/bgpstream/blob/master/tools/bgpstream_sqlite_mgmt.py)) that adds new dump meta-data to the database.
+In order to facilitate the insertion of data into an SQLite database with an appropriate schema, we provide a script ([tools/bgpstream_sqlite_mgmt.py](https://github.com/CAIDA/bgpstream/blob/master/tools/bgpstream_sqlite_mgmt.py)) that adds new dump meta-data to the database.